mhnvelu/aws-serverless-project/README.md

 - Policy
     - A Policy is an json object that when associated with an identity or resource, it defines their permissions.
-    - The json object contains "Effect", "Action", "Resource"
+    - The json object contains "Effect", "Action", "Resource", "Principal", "Condition"
     - The policy can be attached to users, groups or roles
 - User
     - An IAM user can represent a person or application that interact with AWS.